christianLB/torrent-videoclub/docs/mongodb_migration_proposal.md

 # Proposal: Migrating Torrent VideoClub Cache from Redis to MongoDB

+**Status: Completed.
+This document is now for historical reference only.**

+---

 **Date:** June 1, 2025
 **Author:** Cascade (AI Coding Assistant)
 **Status:** Proposed